Eugenio Alvarez

-Eugenio A. Alvarez (July 21, 1918 – February 12, 1976) was an American lawyer and U.S. Representative from New York.
+Eugenio Alfredo Alvarez (July 21, 1918 – February 12, 1976) was an American politician from New York.
+Born in Bayamón, Puerto Rico, he served in the New York State Assembly from 1973 to 1974.

-Life
+Early life

-He was born on July 21, 1918, in Bayamón, Puerto Rico.
-The family moved to New York City.
-There he attended Public School No. 19 and Curtis High School.
+Eugenio Alfredo Alvarez was born on July 21, 1918, to Juana (née Rodriguez) and Innocencio Alvarez, in Bayamón, Puerto Rico.
+He attended Public School No. 19 and Curtis High School.
 He graduated from Wagner College and New York Law School.
-He married Ines Leon, and they had two children.
-They lived in the Bronx.
+He graduated with a Bachelor of Business Administration from Baruch School of Business and Finance (then City College of New York).